Is Omnipod available on the NHS?

 Across the UK, insulin pump therapy is uncommon for people living with type 2 diabetes and NHS funding is possible only if a diabetes specialist team makes a special funding request, as there is no formal policy.

-2- How can I get a continuous glucose monitoring (CGM) system on the NHS?
+2- How can I get a continuous glucose sensor (CGM/sensor) on the NHS?

-CGM systems including FreeStyle Libre 2 and Dexcom ONE are widely available on prescription to people with type 1 diabetes across the UK.
+Glucose sensors, including FreeStyle Libre 2 Plus and Dexcom ONE+, are widely available on prescription from your GP, to people with type 1 diabetes across the UK.

 doctor + podder doctor + podder

-However, unlike insulin pump therapy, there are no mandatory national policies regarding access to CGMs.
-Some people living with type 2 diabetes can access CGM, depending on local policies.
+However, unlike insulin pump therapy, there are no mandatory national policies regarding access to glucose sensors.
+Some people living with type 2 diabetes can also access sensors - dependent on local policies and access.

-• If you are not able to get a CGM on prescription from your GP, ask the diabetes specialist team to write to the GP regarding your need for a CGM.
+• If you are not able to get a sensor on prescription from your GP, ask the diabetes specialist team to write to the GP regarding your need for a sensor.

-• If you already have a CGM and you are seeking access to a different CGM system, you can ask your diabetes specialist team about local CGM funding policies, or it may be possible for you to self-fund it.
+• If you already have a sensor and you are seeking access to a different sensor, you can ask your diabetes specialist team about local sensor funding policies.
+Otherwise, if you are financially in a position to do so, you may be able to self-fund your own sensor.

 3- How can I get a Hybrid Closed Loop (HCL) system on the NHS?